Permission, and how it’s defined, is the big difference between CAN-SPAM and the Canadian Anti-Spam Legislation (CASL).

 More information about CASL:

-Disclaimer: This information is to help you better understand the requirements for compliance to CASL, the new Canadian anti-spam legislation that will be coming into full force on July 1st, 2014.
+Disclaimer: This information is to help you better understand the requirements for compliance to CASL, the new Canadian anti-spam legislation that came into full force on July 1st, 2014.
 It is not legal advice, nor should it be used instead of said legal advice.